 - Financing the purchase – will it be paid for in cash, shares or debt or a mix of these?

 Who owns what?

-Remembering that there is often a choice and a negotiation over whether it’s better for either or both parties to buy/sell assets rather than shares and that a corporate entity is separate legally from it’s owners, it’s essential to be clear about what assets and liabilities are owned/owed by the limited company.
+A corporate entity is separate legally from it’s owners.
+If buying the company, it’s essential to be clear about what assets and liabilities are owned/not owned by the limited company.
 An increasingly difficult and complex area in this respect is intellectual property (IP).
 Don’t assume that when buying a company that it owns IP such as website domain, website, social media accounts, inventions, database and so on.
 You may find that shareholders or even employees in fact own IP associated with and critical for the business.
 The share sale agreement needs to be clear on this and due diligence comprehensive and accurate.

 Why are warranties so problematic with share purchases?

 Under the English legal system, the onus is fully on the buyer to undertake appropriate due diligence before completing a corporate transaction.

 In many cases, the buyer, even after significant investigation and enquiry of the seller, cannot be 100% satisfied and warranties enable the buyer to include in the share purchase contract factual statements by the seller, in the form of warranties, that give the buyer legal options if incorrect.
 From a seller’s perspective, the less warranties the better, which is why warranties are often a problematic area when negotiating a share sale agreement.